 I am an Associate Professor at the Department of Physical Therapy, UBC.
-I help run the Graduate Certificate in Orthopaedic Manipulative Physical Therapy which launched in 2017.

 My research is targeting new treatments for tendinopathy and chronic musculoskeletal pain.
 I also research mechanotransduction in human tendon cells, and helped coin the phrase "mechanotherapy."
 My research group is using the insights from cell biology to try and develop novel, clinically relevant tendon rehab programs, such as rest-inserted isometric loading.